luca141/ChromaticPolynomial/README.md

 # ChormaticPolynomial
-Software for the calculation of the Chromatic Polynomial of a graph Download either the entire repository and run the main.py file or just download the .exe
+Software for the calculation of the Chromatic Polynomial of a graph.
+Download either the entire repository and run the main.py file or just download the .exe

  How to use: